IBM/aiops-ui-extension-template/README.md

 For convenience, a [query hook](src/helpers/useQuery.ts) is provided that allows secure access to most of the issue resolution data.
 Of course, you're free to pull in data from other sources.

 ## Routes
 Routes define a browser path to your dashboard within Cloud Pak for AIOps.
 This includes how components are organized and whether they're exposed in the Cloud Pak for AIOps main menu.
-An [example](config/routes.json) for local development is provided.
+An [schema](config/schemas/routes.json) is provided, as well as an [example](config/routes.json) to get started.

 ## Examples
 Visit our [storybook](https://ibm.github.io/aiops-ui-extension-template) for examples based on real Netcool customers.